 Repair lift holes, if present, with hand-placed, stiff, non-shrink, 1-to-1 mortar of cement and fine sand, after first washing out the hole with water.
 Completely fill the void created by the lift hole with mortar.
 Cover the repaired area with a 24 by 24 inch piece of filter fabric secured to the pipe.
-Use a Type D-3 filter fabric meeting the requirements shown on Design Standards, Index No. 199.
+Use a Type D-3 filter fabric meeting the requirements specified in Section 985.